buffet/rice/README.md

 # dotfiles

+## Warning

+This readme is probably outdated.
+That said I need to get rid of the hardcoded dotdir path.

 ## Disclaimer
 This isn't really made for others to use -- it's actually just a backup/way of synchronizing.